 Germany: populist far right strengthened by terror acts

-The populist right strengthened by terror acts: Germany pushed towards major changes
+The populist right strengthened by terror acts: Germany pushed towards major changes.

 On 23 August during a festival in Solingen, Germany, a mass stabbing attack which killed three people and injured another eight had direct political, policy and possibly electoral repercussions.
 However, unlike in the UK—where a July stabbing outrage was falsely attributed to a Muslim asylum seeker, which in turn triggered multiple protests and riots—the perpetrator of the Solingen attack was a Syrian asylum seeker.
 Initially, the man had been scheduled for deportation to Bulgaria, based on the Dublin regulation.
 Nonetheless, he went off the radar and the state failed to carry out his deportation within the necessary timeframe.
 After that window of time had elapsed, Germany became responsible for the claim, and the man was granted subsidiary protection.
 The Islamic State reportedly claimed responsibility for the Solingen attack, stating that the perpetrator was one of its ‘soldiers’.